lab1092/blender-manual_ja/manual/composite_nodes/types/output.rst

 You can connect three channels: the actual RGBA image, the Alpha image, and the Z (depth) image.
-You should only have one Composite node in your map so that only one final image is rendered when the :guilabel:`Compositing` button is pressed on the Render Options Post-Processing panel.
+You should only have one Composite node in your map so that only one final image is rendered when the *Compositing* button is pressed on the Render Options Post-Processing panel.
 Otherwise, unpredictable results may occur.